-This year's award ceremony will be held the evening of December 14, 2004.
+This year's award ceremony will again be held at the Corcoran Gallery of Art on the evening of December 13, 2005.
 I look forward to seeing you there as we recognize outstanding programs and people who are doing extraordinary things to make our Government one that is results-oriented, citizen-centered and market-based.